The Best Spring Break Getaways in Every State

 Depending on where you go in Maine during spring break, you could be looking at snow-covered mountains or glistening ocean views.
 As the largest island off the coast of Maine, you’ll be surrounded by gorgeous coastlines almost everywhere you go.
 Take in the view and stroll along the historic Shore Path, which is well-known for its incredible sunrise views.
 Or head to Sand Beach and explore its rugged Ocean Trail.
 If you continue down Ocean Trail for about two miles, you’ll end up at Otter Cliff, which at 110-feet tall offers unforgettable scenic views.
 No trip to Bar Harbor is complete without going to Acadia National Park, which encompasses the highest rocky headlands along the Atlantic coastline of the United States, according to the National Park Service.
 With 158-miles of hiking trails, 16 gorgeous stone bridges, and seven breathtaking peaks reaching over 1,000-feet, there’s plenty to do.
 After spending the day at the park, hop aboard one of Oli’s Trolley tours and explore the coastlines, landmarks, mansions, and other scenic Bar Harbor views.
 Whale watching and sunset tours are also popular activities in the Harbor.
 Some other popular activities in Bar Harbor are visiting Bar Harbor Historical Society, exploring the Mount Desert Island Oceanarium, seeing Egg Rock Light, and checking out Abbe Museum.

 Even if you’re not Dutch, Holland, Michigan will have you wishing you were–and if you’re stopping by for spring break, you’re just in time for their famous Tulip Time Festival.
 It’s when an amazing six million of them are in bloom!
 Aside from being home to a spectacular floral festival, Holland has so much more to offer.
 Located on the shores of Lake Michigan, Holland’s waterfront views, authentic Dutch windmill, gorgeous white sand beaches, and famous Big Red Lighthouse will make you feel like you’ve been teleported to the Netherlands.
 If you’re looking for somewhere to take the kids, Holland Aquatic Center features an indoor inflatable floating obstacle course, a water playground, a 150-foot water slide, a zip line, a vortex pool, water cannons, a spa, and a therapy pool.
 After, stop by the DeGraaf Nature Center and explore its 18-acres of pond trails, shrub, marsh, and woodland under the warm spring sun.
-Don’t miss these nine other small towns that will have you feeling like you’re in Europe.
+Don’t miss the most charming small town in every state in America.

 Be sure to take a trip to the Walker Art Center, the Minneapolis Sculpture Garden, the Minnesota Museum of American Art, the Midway Contemporary Art museum, or one of the city’s other fascinating museums while you’re visiting.
 Then, head to Minnehaha Falls in Minnehaha Falls National Park–even if it’s still covered in snow, this gorgeous 53-foot waterfall is a must-see, after all, Minnehaha Falls is at its scenic best during the spring, according to minnesotamonthly.com.
 While you’re at the park, spend some time outdoors and go hiking, biking, or picnicking.
 There’s also a golf course and children’s’ wading pool.
 While Minnehaha Park is lovely, the Chain of Lakes Park is the most popular park in the city, according to minneapolis.org.
 When you’re ready to grab a bite to eat, head to one of Minneapolis’ many restaurants, including local favorites Spoon and Stable, Red Cow North Loop, or Hola Arepa.